synshop/ShopIdentifyer/README.md

         MAIL_USE_SSL=False
         MAIL_DEBUG=True

-Please not that <span style="background-color:#FFD700">some of these properties are encrypted.
-When the web server starts up, it will prompt you for a decryption password.</span>  This is the same password that you will use to encrypt the properties using the tool in ./identity/crypto/crypt.py.
+Please note that <em style="background-color:#FFD700">some of these properties are encrypted.
+When the web server starts up, it will prompt you for a decryption password.</em>  This is the same password that you will use to encrypt the properties using the tool in ./identity/crypto/crypt.py.
 The instructions for use are pretty straightforward:

     $ python crypt.py